praveenbalijepalli/ML-Zoomcamp2022-Capstone-Project/Readme.md

       Uncomment:  import tflite_runtime.interpreter as tflite  and
       Comment:    import tensorflow.lite as tflite
       ```
-      Save the changes in the file.
+      Save the changes to the file.
 This change is temporary.
       Once we build run our docker image and test our predictions and get them right, we will change it back

    2. Build and run the application using the commands:
       ```